ece362-purdue/proton-labs/lab3-timers/README.md

 Initialize pins GP10-GP20 as outputs.
 GP20-GP18 are connected to the select lines for the 74HC138 decoder which chooses one of the eight displays, and GP17-GP10 will be the data lines for the TLC59211PWR sink driver, connected to the shared seven-segment pins between all eight displays.
 This should do the same thing as `init_7seg` from labs 1 and 2.

 #### 3.2: `display_init_timer`
 Initialize TIMER1 to fire ALARM0 after 3 milliseconds, at which point the interrupt will call `display_isr` when triggered.
 Make sure to enable the interrupt for ALARM0 on TIMER1.
+Again, set `display_isr` as the exclusive handler, not a shared handler.
+This is needed for your autotester to properly identify the handler.

 #### 3.3: `display_print`
 This takes an array of "key-events" from the keypad, transforms them into the seven-segment representation, and stores them in the local `msg` character array.
 We'll push the characters out to the display from `msg`, hence the transformation.

+This function should be similar to the `display_char_print` we've provided you, which takes a regular string of characters and displays that on the 7-segment display.
+You just need to add in the transformation for the decimal point.

 Recall from Step 2 that a key-event is a 9-bit value with the pressed state in the 9th bit and the ASCII value of the key pressed in the lower 8 bits.
 So, if we have the following key-events passed to `display_print`: